percwg/perc-wg/double/draft-ietf-perc-double.md

 transforms is that it allows a partly-trusted MD to decrypt, modify, and re-encrypt a packet.
-When this is done, the cryptographic contexts used for decryption and re-encryption MUST use different, independent master keys and master salts.
+When this is done, the cryptographic contexts used for decryption and re-encryption MUST use different, independent master keys.
 If the same context is used, the nonce formation rules for SRTP will cause the same key and nonce to be used with two different plaintexts, which substantially degrades the security of AES-GCM.